ProjectPythia/pythia-foundations/core/overview.md

 broad-scale tasks like data input/output, common statistics, visualisation, etc.
 Given their large user base,
-these libraries are usually written and supported by large companies/institutions (e.g. the MetOffice supports cartopy) or the wider PyData community (e.g. NumPy, pandas, xarray).
+these libraries are usually written and supported by large companies/institutions (e.g. the MetOffice supports Cartopy) or the wider PyData community (e.g. NumPy, pandas, xarray).
 Within each sub-discipline of the geosciences, individuals and research groups take these general libraries